-Planning zone 1 with radius 3 to 5 km and zone 2 with radius of 20 km, divided in 6 overlapping sectors of 120 degrees
+Planning zone 1 with radius 3 to 5 km and zone 2 with radius of 20 km is divided into 6 overlapping sectors of 120 degrees (on Swiss territory).
+The planning zone for the predistribution of stable iodine is 50 km.
+In case of emergency, iodine can be distributed to the population outside the 50 km zone within 12 hours.

-The emergency classes are triggered by specific plant parameters
+The emergency classes are triggered by specific plant parameters.